redgeneLauren/HTMLcourse-sample/Content/NestingAndAttributes.facts.md

 - After the closing tag `</head>` is the opening tag `<body>` which contains the elements  `<h1>Lesson 2: Nesting</h1>` and `<p>HTML elements contain other HTML elements</p>` and ends with a closing tag `</body>`.

-2. Indentation and Alignment
+2. Indentation

+    - In `nesting` an HTML code, `indentation` is also essential to nesting.

-    - In `nesting` HTML code the indentation and alignment enhances the readability of the code.
+    - Indentation enhances the readability of the code.

     - Indentation should reflect a logical structure.
 An element should match the same `level` as the opening tag.

-    - Indent the contents of the element between the opening tag and the closing tag.
+    - Indent the contents of the element between the opening tag and the closing tag base on the `level` of the element.

     - Do not use unnecessary indentation and blank lines, only indent elements base on its indentation level.

-    - Proper nesting, indentation and alignment should be observed in using HTML.
+    - Proper nesting and indentation should be observed in using HTML.

-    - The code below shows proper indentation level and alignment.
+    - The code below shows proper `indentation` and `level` of the elements.

 Code:
 ```html